This might help if you:

 Since self-harm is generally a private coping mechanism, it's possible your friend might be ashamed and not ready to admit to anyone what they’re doing.
 It’s quite common for people who are self-harming to try and hide evidence of self- harm, so it is not always as obvious as people think.

-If you are concerned that your friend is self-harming but you don’t know for sure, you can try to talk to them about how they’re feeling and let them know you're there for them if they’re feeling down.
+If you are concerned that your friend is self-harming but you don’t know for sure, you can try to talk to them about how they’re feeling and let them know you're there for them if they’re feeling down or stressed.
 By being open and supportive, you’re giving permission for your friend to feel safe enough to talk to someone.
 Regardless of whether your friend is actually engaging in self-harm, there is no reason why you can’t show your support for them if they seem to be going through a tough time.

 What to do next?